Train delays likely this summer over work at Penn Station

 He didn’t specify how service on Amtrak, the Long Island Rail Road and New Jersey Transit would be affected and said those details would be finalized during discussions with the two commuter railroads in coming days.

-Hundreds of thousands of commuters and travelers from up and down the East Coast pass through the station each day.
+Hundreds of thousands of commuters and travelers from up and down the East Coast pass through the New York station each day.

-In the last month, two trains have derailed and others have become disabled in the station’s tunnels, causing major delays that have rippled across New Jersey and Long Island, and up and down the corridor between Boston and Washington, D.C.
+In the last month, two trains have derailed and others have become disabled in the station’s tunnels, causing major delays that have rippled across New Jersey and Long Island and up and down the Northeast Corridor between Boston and Washington, D.C.

-“Weekend work is not enough to get the most complex work done, and we’ve made the decision that the prudent thing to do is to get this done more quickly,” he said.
-“But it will have a bigger impact on the station.
+“Weekend work is not enough to get the most complex work done, and we’ve made the decision that the prudent thing to do is to get this done more quickly,” Moorman said.
+“But it will have a bigger impact on the station.”

 How much commuters will be affected remains unknown.
 Moorman wouldn’t specify how many tracks would have to be taken out of service or how that would affect rail schedules.
 After an April 3 derailment, eight of the station’s 21 tracks were closed, causing delays and service cancellations for four days.